AaqibBashirMir/MCT04_Major_project_js/Virendra/README.md

 ## Getting Started
 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

+## Usses
+Normaly IT-Softweree industries is one of the largest econamical and fast growing conpanies.this applications is use for manage task in the model

 1. **Clone the Repository:**
    ```bash
    git clone https://github.com/AaqibBashirMir/MCT04_TEAM02.git